semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 import TabItem from '@theme/TabItem';
 import Available from '@site/src/components/Available';

-Pipelines connect [blocks](./jobs#blocks) in order.
-You declare dependencies for each block and Semaphore figures out their execution order.
+Pipelines connect blocks to plan the execution order.
+All you need to do is declare the dependencies of each block and Semaphore figures out the rest.

 ## Overview {#overview}